 - Mastery of Your Feminine Voice– for women who feel confident in the skills they have devleoped, and want high-level advanced techniques to maintain their feminine voices.

-Currently the first seven lessons of the beginner’s course– Voice Feminization Fundamentals–are available as in-app purchases.
+Currently the first seven lessons of Voice Feminization Fundamentals are available as in-app purchases.
 More lessons are being added constantly, and you will receive a push notification (if enabled) about new releases.

 iOS: Eva apps are available for iPhones and iPads that run iOS version 6 and higher.

-NOTE: Eva 2.0 did not migrate Eva 1.0 apps.
+IMPORTANT NOTE: Eva 2.0 does not migrate Eva 1.0 apps.
 You will still be able to work with the Eva 1.0 apps your purchased, When working with Eva 2.0 simply navigate back to Eva 1.0 apps when you want to work with those lessons.

-NOTE: Eva 2.0 is NOT compatible with iPhones 4 or 4s.
+Eva 2.3 is NOT compatible with iPhone models 4 / 4s or below.

 Dear Android Users

 There is rapid growth in the mobile device ecosystem.
 The significant number of new devices that are reaching the market–each with software customizations–is leading to platform fragmentation that is weakening interoperability because applications that are built for one variant might do not necessarily work on others.

 Here at Eva we are experiencing some of these same issues.
 Some of the EVA applications rely on specific hardware specs to perform voice analysis and other important functions such as real time processing of voice.

 The issue with developing for the Android platform actually has to do with the voice analysis aspects of the coaching program.
 Eva is NOT a simple app of videos.
 It is a comprehensive program/method, which includes high-level voice analysis algorithms.
 Eva is one of the early “coaching apps” that are increasingly becoming available.
 Have you heard about Ubersence?
 It’s a sports coaching app.